folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 Jenkins will mark up the pull request with a link to the stripes bundle and the tenant admin user name.
 The password is always 'admin'.
 The developers, testers, and POs can utilise that to verify the build.

+### Step 3

+If changes are needed, then modify the backend or frontend module branch.
+If the backend module is updated, then modify its snapshot number in the platform `.pr-custom-deps.json` file.

+Re-run the PR, which will provide a new verification link and a new tenant admin user name.

 ## Notes